prisar/xiv-papers/README.md

     caffeinate -s python3 arxiv_thread.py

+> export.arxiv.org is for programatic access. make sure you do not use the original site

 Note: If your connection is terminated, you can resume your download by just running the program again.
 My suggestion is to download only the topics you want to read.
 You can comment the topics that are unnecessary